 Why did the Spain Golden Visa end?

 The initial announcement stemmed from concerns that the property investment option made housing in Spain unaffordable for local residents.
-The Spain Golden Visa allows foreign investors to obtain Spanish residency through economic investment, with one option being property worth a minimum of €500,000.
+The Spain Golden Visa allowed foreign investors to obtain Spanish residency through economic investment, with one option being property worth a minimum of €500,000.

 Read our Spain Non Lucrative Visa